catherinevee/k8s-kost/KUBERNETES_DEPLOYMENT.md

 # Kubernetes Deployment Guide

-This guide explains how to deploy the Kubernetes Cost Optimizer application to a Kubernetes cluster.
+This guide shows you how to deploy the Kubernetes Cost Optimizer application to your Kubernetes cluster.

 ## Prerequisites